 Knee Pain Doctor

-Orthopedic Knee Surgery in South Carolina
+Knee Pain Doctors in South Carolina

-Common Knee Injury Symptoms
+What are Common Knee Injury Symptoms?

 • Swelling and stiffness

-• Redness and warmth to the touch
+• Redness and warmth upon touch

 • Weakness or instability

-• Popping or crunching noises or sensations
+• Popping or crunching sensations

-• Inability to fully straighten the knee
+• Inability to fully extend the knee

 Common Knee Conditions